bonfire-networks/bonfire-app/docs/HACKING.md

 make dev
 ```

-- See the `make` commands bellow for more things you may want to do.
+- See the `make` commands below for more things you may want to do.

 ## Onboarding